-The Audit and Risk Committee comprises three members, Michael Kelly, Matthew Singh and myself, Laura Shesgreen.
-Matthew Singh and I are Non-Executive Directors of the Company, Michael Kelly is the Non-Executive Chairman.
-Both myself and Michael are considered Independent.
+The Audit and Risk Committee comprises three members, Paul Gibson, Matthew Singh and me, Laura Shesgreen.
+Matthew Singh, Paul Gibson and I are Non-Executive Directors of the Company.
+Prior to Paul's appointment as a director in November 2023, Michael Kelly, Non-Executive Chairman was a member of the Committee.
+I, Paul and Michael are considered Independent.
 As Chair of the Committee with a background as a chartered accountant I have significant, recent and relevant financial experience.
 The Committee's biographies are set out in the Corporate Governance Report.